Message to leaders

 Leading through the chaos

 Leaders make hard decisions.
-Leaders care and empathize through the whole range of emotions.
-Leaders model and share a journey of learning and growth.
+Leaders care and lead with empathy through the whole range of emotions.
+Leaders model and share their personal journey of learning and growth.

 Personally, as a leader I have been shifting my duration to short-duration bets that I expect to drive performance.
 I am challenging my team to calibrate as well.
 But I am also making long-duration bets on my business and my team (empathy, skill, shared experiences, etc).